public-awesome/launchpad/packages/sg2/README.md

 Common types needed for minter factories.
 New minter factories should extend these types to add their custom properties.

-Every minter requires a factory that stores the minter's governance paramaters.
-A minter factory creates minters based on these paramaters.
+Every minter requires a factory that stores the minter's governance parameters.
+A minter factory creates minters based on these parameters.

 Factories also restrict minters to a set of allowed sg721 code ids.